aditi-2400/AI-Powered-Bias-Hunter/README.md

 - `agent_plan` and `agent_report` require local Ollama access (`http://localhost:11434`).
 - If sandboxed execution blocks localhost networking, run those steps with appropriate permissions.
 - Use module mode (`python -m ...`) to avoid import path errors.

+## One-Line Summary
+An automated fairness auditor that not only measures disparities but interprets and explains them.